 |Moisture Tolerance:||Somewhat moist, no flooding ----- to ----- Somewhat long very dry periods|

 |Salt Water Flooding Tolerance:||Not salt tolerant of inundation by salty or brackish water.|

 |Salt Spray/ Salty Soil Tolerance:||Low/no tolerance of salty wind or direct salt spray|

 |Soil pH:||Acidic to neutral|

-Small mammals and other wildlife consume nuts.
+Small mammals (squirrels and other rodents) consume nuts.

 Larval host for many moths including; luna moth (Actias luna), hickory leafroller moth (Argyrotaenia juglandana), royal walnut moth (Citheronia regalis), and walnut sphinx (Amorpha juglandis.

 USDA zones are based on minimum winter temperatures